MailTape/MailTape-v1/_posts/2023-10-22-Aleesha-Dibbs.md

 track6_title: Anastasia Rydlevskaya - Don't tell her your name
 episode_URL: 'http://mailta.pe/538/Aleesha-Dibbs/'
 musiColor: musiColor538.png
+description: >-
+  This Sunday morning we welcome Aleesha Dibbs for MailTape's Episode 538.
+Based in Sydney, Aleesha Dibbs joins us after the release of her debut solo EP, Paradise Lost - produced and co-written by Tom Crandles.
+Marked by eccentric snythwork and rich vocals, the release often treads into darker, haunting tones with exceptional inventiveness.
 ---
 <p id="introduction">
 	This Sunday morning we welcome Aleesha Dibbs for MailTape's Episode 538.
 Based in Sydney, Aleesha Dibbs joins us after the release of her debut solo EP, Paradise Lost - produced and co-written by Tom Crandles.
 Marked by eccentric snythwork and rich vocals, the release often treads into darker, haunting tones with exceptional inventiveness.